MetaGLM/glm-cookbook/README_en.md

 easily master the use of GLM API!

 ## Recent Update 🔥
++ 🔥 2024-05-10: GLMs API basic call tutorial updated.
+Check [Here](glms/glms_api_call.md) to view the tutorial.
 + 🔥 2024-04-28: ZhipuAI Pyton SDK updated, please update the SDK to adapt to the latest tutorial.
 + 🔥 2024-04-23: GLM-4 now supports access using OpenAI SDK, greatly reducing development replacement costs!
-+ 🔥 2024-03-16: The warehouse has started to be updated [Zhipu Qingyan](/Users/zr/Code/glm-cookbook/glms) Basic
-  developer teaching document, welcome to experience it!
++ 🔥 2024-03-16: The warehouse has started to be updated [Zhipu Qingyan](glms) Basic developer teaching document, welcome to experience it!
 + 🔥 2024-03-06: The organization where this Repos is
   located [MetaGLM](https://github.com/MetaGLM) has updated the SDKs of 4 languages (Python, Java, C#, Node.js).
   Comments and suggestions for the project are welcome Code improvements!